by Mehmet Arslan (Wyomissing, PA), with coauthor Bob Dickie

 - Aging infrastructure.
 Not only are we dealing with the need to upgrade systems to better withstand storms, but to do that, we often need to overhaul the entire system due to its age.
 For example, some substations in the Northeast are so old that the original design drawings simply don’t exist anymore.
 This complication compounds the funding issue, making the entire effort seem overwhelming and bringing us back to the mentality of “If it ain’t broke…”

 Fortifying our transmission and distribution systems is a monumental task in which we must essentially scrap the design standards and outlines geared for the 30-year lifespan of a transformer or substation to now address the potentially annual pounding of major weather events.
 From raising substations, to reinforcing power lines, to accommodating larger infrastructure that can carry higher loads in the event of storm, resilient design is changing the face of T&D. Our energy system is reliable; it just needs the proper care and attention.
 Better to give that attention now, before the next storm hits.

-Mehmet Arslan and Bob Dickie lead our growing transmission and distribution team.
+Mehmet Arslan leads our growing transmission and distribution team.

 * Reprinted from ENR Energy, copyright Dodge Data & Analytics, May 29, 2015, all rights reserved.